-Strategies Projects Location Target Set Objective Cost Estimate Budget Funder STRATEGY A: (Improving Public Transport) Improving the standard of transport in villages PROJECT 11.1 To improve the standard of public transport across Moshaweng villages (No costs estimates and budget) To improve the standard of public transport across Moshaweng villages (No costs estimates and budget) (No costs estimates and budget)
+Strategies Projects Location Target Set Objective Cost Estimate Budget Funder STRATEGY A: PROJECT 11.1 To improve the (Improving Public Transport) To improve the standard of standard of public transport across Moshaweng (No costs estimates and (No costs estimates and budget) Improving the standard of public transport across Wideflawerig oominated and and budgety

-Strategies Projects Location Target Set Objective Cost Estimate Budget Funder STRATEGY B: (Service Providers) Negotiate with service providers to expand their services to those area not currently serviced.
+Strategies Projects Location Target Set Objective Cost Estimate Budget Funder transport in villages Moshaweng villages (No costs estimates and budget) villages budget) STRATEGY B: (Service Providers) Negotiate with service providers to expand their services to those area not currently serviced.

-Key Performance Area Issue Strategic (IDP) Objective Improve Basic Service Delivery and Infrastructure Investment Safety and Security: The safety of people is jeopardised due to the lack of police stations or satellite stations in a vast area of jurisdiction.
+Key Performance Area Issue Strategic (IDP) Objective

+Improve Basic Service Delivery and Reduce the high crime rate by the end of 2010/2011.

+Infrastructure Investment Safety and Security:

+The safety of people is

+jeopardised due to the

+lack of police stations

+or satellite stations in a

+vast area of

+jurisdiction.

 Strategies Projects Location Target Set Objective Cost Estimate Budget Funder STRATEGY A: PROJECT 12.1 Churchill in Moshaweng Equipped satellite disaster Establish an Equipped ???
 R200,000.00 ???
-(Upgrading and Improving) Fire equipment municipality management satellite Upgrade existing safety and security facilities (including procuring more vehicles); by the and fire fighting centre disaster management centre end of 2006/2007, as well as improving the in-service training work sessions (practical and To implement an effective fire- theory). prevention strategy to deal with run-away fire in the Moshaweng
+(Upgrading and Improving) Fire equipment municipality management satellite Upgrade existing safety and centre disaster management

-Strategies Projects Location Target Set Objective Cost Estimate Budget Funder Municipality PROJECT 12.2 Satellite Police Station To erect one satellite police station in all wards far from police services All wards except ward 1, 8 & 10 2010 / 2011 Erect one Satellite police station in all affected wards
+Strategies Projects Location Target Set Objective Cost Estimate Budget Funder security facilities (including procuring more vehicles); by the end of 2006/2007, as well as improving the in-service training work sessions (practical and theory).
+To implement an effective fire-prevention strategy to deal with run-away fire in the Moshaweng Municipality centre PROJECT 12.2 Satellite Police Station To erect one satellite police station in all wards far from police services All wards except ward 1, 8 & 10 2010 / 2011 Erect one Satellite police station in all affected wards